Pent-up aggression: Causes, effects, and 16 ways to manage

 What Is Pent-Up Aggression?

 Pent-up aggression explains how frustration and anger are silent or restricted over time.
-It’s like an emotional pressure cooker when unfavorable feelings accumulate inside a person without a healthy way to let them out.
+It’s like an emotional pressure cooker when unfavorable feelings accumulate inside a person without a healthy outlet to release them.

 Various factors, including societal expectations, fear of consequences, childhood experiences, mental health conditions, or even not knowing how to deal with and express anger successfully, might cause this.